 Bland ain’t bad

 Unlike adults, babies don’t need highly flavoured foods.
 Babies have more taste buds than adults and taste foods more intensely.
-They can enjoy bland foods like rice cereal and most of what’s good for them early on will be comparatively bland to us.
+They can enjoy bland foods like rice cereal, and most of what’s good for them early on will be comparatively bland to us.
 That’s not a problem, it’s a good thing: they will only eat when they’re hungry and let you know when they have had enough.
-Do not add salt, sugar, pre-prepared sauces or stock to your baby’s food – it’s just not necessary.
+Do not add salt, sugar, pre-prepared sauces, or stock to your baby’s food – it’s just not necessary.

 Consistency is critical